aahmed22/fastapi_projects/project2/project2_readme.md

 ]
 ```

-Below is our class **StoreItem** and we have included a constructor to initialize the object.
+Below is the **StoreItem** class defined along with a constructor to initialize the object:
 ```python
 class StoreItem:
     id: int